Microbicides for HIV Prevention

 What if a Woman Wants to Get Pregnant?

 Many of the microbicides being studied would allow a woman to get pregnant.
 These are called non-contraceptive microbicides.
-They would offer women the option of getting pregnant while still protecting themselves from getting HIV – an option that is not available with condom use.
+They would offer women the option of getting pregnant while still protecting themselves from acquiring HIV – an option that is not available with condom use.
 The tenofovir gel mentioned above is one example of a non-contraceptive microbicide.
 Contraceptive microbicides or MPTs would prevent pregnancy as well as HIV and, ideally, other STIs.
 It is important to have both types available.

 Would Microbicides Be Safe?